6 minute Quick read.

 with social media and all of its paraphernalia clutters life and leaves us

 “smothered and crushed” for a quality life.
-Thus clutter is costly
+Thus clutter is costly.

 Principle #2: Optimization is important.